Can't choose electricity provider

 The other 15% of Texans live in areas with co-ops, munis, or smaller investor-owned utilities.
 These are all places where you can’t choose your supplier.

 Here are the deregulated areas of Texas (shown in color, below.)
-Read on to find out more about the parts of Texas where you can’t choose your supplier
+Or refer to this list of deregulated cities in Texas.

 map of what areas in Texas are deregulated.